mailgun/holster/README.md

 // In this example the cache TTL is slightly less than the sync interval
 // such that before the first sync; items that where only accessed once
 // between sync intervals should expire.
 This technique is useful if you
-// have a long syncInterval and are only interested in keeping very
+// have a long syncInterval and are only interested in keeping items
-// frequently used items
-cache := holster.NewExpireCache((syncInterval / 5) * 4)
+// that where accessed during the sync cycle cache := holster.NewExpireCache((syncInterval / 5) * 4)

 go func() {